KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Active selections widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By clicking on the *Add widget* button or icon and then on Add it is possible to add a *Active Selections* widget to the dashboard.
+This way the user can view the list of curren selections applied on a widget.
+An icon on the right upper corner of the dashboard will
+be visible and by clicking on it the list of current selections will be visible.
+On each item of this list a *trash* icon lets the
+deletion of that selection.

 Selector widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~